angulardart-community/site-angulardart/README.md

 Also, if you do a full-site build, it takes up about 2 ~ 5GB of space.
 Hard Drive Lives Matter!

+We're currently migrating to a Docker workflow so all you need to install is Docker.
+It should be up in a few days :) For now, please read below.

 ### 1. Get the prerequisites

 Install the following tools if you don't have them already.